jdumm/hnefatafl/README.md

 The king is captured when it is enclosed on all four sides.

 # Running the Game
-The only imported packages are sys and pygame for the PvP version.
-To install pygame on Unix:
+The only dependencies are Pygame and Click.
+To install both on Unix:
 ```
 sudo apt-get install python-pygame
+pip install click
 ```
 On Mac:
 ```
 python3 -m pip install -U pygame --user
+pip install click
 ```

 To run the PvP game, simply run: